 When a broken burglar alarm is howling away incessantly, it can be a distressing and irritating nuisance for you and your neighbours.

-The alarm panel contains a circuit board that runs the software that scans the sensors and, if a sensor is activated, the circuit triggers the alarm call.
-It is worth looking at the components in a little more details.
+That said, our emergency callout repair engineers repeatedly report callouts to faulty burglar alarm systems where the problem could have been prevented with just a little care and attention.
+But first, a short introduction to how intruder alarm systems operate.
+A modern security system primarily consists of sensors linked to an alarm panel directly through wires or with a wireless radio signal.
+The alarm panel contains a circuit board that runs the software that scans the sensors, and if a sensor is activated, the circuit triggers the alarm call.
+It is worth looking at the components in a little more detail.

-Typical sensors are tiny reed switches that are kept 'closed' by magnets.
-These are most often found on windows and doors; shock sensors that detect impacts behave in a similar manner; PIR sensors that detect body heat from passing intruders; microwave sensors that send out waves that can be broken by moving objects and pressure sensors often used on doormats or floor coverings.
+Sensors are devices where the electronic switches are usually 'closed'.
+If activated, the switch opens and breaks the circuit.
+The alarm panel detects the break and activates the alarm.
+Typical sensors are tiny reed switches kept 'closed' by magnets.
+These are most often found on windows and doors; shock sensors that detect impacts behave similarly; PIR sensors that detect body heat from passing intruders; microwave sensors that send out waves that can be broken by moving objects and pressure sensors often used on doormats or floor coverings.

-Some alarm panels have keypads for entering codes and for setting the system timers and so on.
-Many modern alarm panels are kept separate from the sensor systems, both for security and to save space.
+Alarm panels come in all shapes and sizes.
+Some have very basic LED displays, while others give detailed information on the ongoing state of the alarm system.
+Some alarm panels have keypads for entering codes, setting the system timers, etc. Many modern alarm panels are kept separate from the sensor systems for security and saving space.
 These panels can be operated from fobs or even by smartphone apps.

 Many security systems operate across several zones, each of which can be activated separately.
 A zone that covers the bedrooms of a home, for example, can be deactivated at night to allow people to move around while another zone, such as downstairs for windows and doors, can remain active.